Samples 0

 The need for acoustics in the new USYD teaching space was crucial.
 In modern learning environments, sound control is vital in how students absorb information.
 With flexible spaces that can transform from lecture halls to small classrooms, controlling noise was essential to ensure clarity of communication.

-The design allows multiple classes or discussions to happen in adjacent spaces.
-Sound could easily bleed into other areas without proper acoustics, disrupting learning.
-Decor Systems worked closely with Architectus to asses the acoustics needs and provide solutions.
-Contours of Country was selected for its outstanding acoustic performance, visual appeal and the story it told within the space.
+The design enables multiple classes or discussions to occur simultaneously in adjacent spaces.
+Without proper acoustic treatment, the sound could easily bleed into neighbouring areas, disrupting the learning environment.
+To address this, Decor Systems collaborated closely with Architectus to assess the acoustic requirements and provide tailored solutions.
+The Contours of Country range was chosen for its exceptional acoustic performance, striking visual appeal, and meaningful storytelling.

-The design was reversed to increase the open-air percentage, enhancing the acoustic performance of the space.
-Finished in our Smartlook Austrian Forest Maple, the panels add a warm, inviting feel to the room.
-For a seamless, uninterrupted look and to maintain the design’s fluidity, the panels were installed using the BJ2 Secret Fixing System.
+To enhance acoustic performance, the design was reversed to increase the open-air percentage.
+The panels, finished in SmartLook Austrian Forest Maple, lend warmth and an inviting ambience to the room.
+To maintain the design’s fluidity and achieve a seamless, uninterrupted look, the panels were installed using the BJ2 Secret Fixing System.

-"As the songlines are created, so are the lines that shape Country.
-Ever-changing, moving together connected by past, present, future.'
+The architects envisioned a concept that bridges the past, present, and future, perfectly aligning with Keisha Leon’s artwork: “As the songlines are created, so are the lines that shape Country.
+Ever-changing, moving together, connected by past, present, and future.”

 This isn’t a traditional classroom layout—it’s a living, dynamic environment that shifts and adapts.
 The design responds perfectly to the fluidity of the panels, embodying its spirit without needing to alter the core concept.
 The Indigenous integration enhances the space, becoming the missing piece that completes this innovative and thoughtful design.